 |Preface||Perth||Stuart Highway||Uluru||Port Douglas||Sydney||Sturt Highway||Kangaroo Island||Indian Pacific||Perth|

 The newness of the (European) presence is all the more stark when compared to the land itself.
-Separated from the rest of the continents since the breaking up of Gondwana 140 million years ago, and devoid of the mountain-making forces of volcanoes and plate tectonics, most of its topography has literally washed away, leaving its ancient remains flat as a pancake.
+Devoid of the mountain-making forces of volcanoes and plate tectonics, most of its topography has literally washed away, leaving its ancient remains flat as a pancake.
 Perhaps one gets the same feeling in the American west, but there is just so much more countryside in Australia, constantly reminding you of how ancient it is.

 To introduce Australia the first thing we need to do to get a proper idea of scale.
 The overall land mass of Australia is a little smaller than that of the continental United States, but a coast-to-coast trip such as this one is very much on par with a coast-to-coast trip across the US.